idlesign/django-sitetree/docs/source/tags.rst

 To use template tags available in SiteTree you should add **{% load sitetree %}** tag to the top of chosen template.

-Tree tag argument (part in double quotes, following '**from**' word) of SiteTree tags should containt tree alias.
+Tree tag argument (part in double quotes, following '**from**' word) of SiteTree tags should contain the tree alias.

 **Hints:**